 There are several items you need to have in place so you can wow your prospects from day one.
 Here’s what to prepare before you list goods on a marketplace:

 - Thoroughly research the marketplace.
 Simply because there are many marketplaces out there doesn’t mean you should list your products on each one.
 Take time to research marketplaces you’re interested in and the types of brands they tend to carry.
 Listing your goods in a marketplace that’s relevant for your ideal customer is the best approach.
+Selling online is one of the best side hustles for people that want to make extra cash.

 - Make sure your products are in stock.
 This is particularly important for high demand products.
 While it usually takes time to build brand recognition on a new marketplace, it’s wise to be prepared for faster upswings in sales.
 Maintaining appropriate stock levels keeps your fill rate high and ensures your eCommerce shipping process runs on time.